AviatrixSystems/Docs/HowTos/howto_use_custom_iam_role_names_for_2ndary_accounts/howto_use_custom_iam_role_names_for_2ndary_accounts.rst

     |image4|

-+ Modify/Replace the following highlighted string with your desired role name in order to create your own IAM role equivalent to **"aviatrix-role-app"**
++ Modify/Replace the following highlighted string with your desired role name in order to create your own IAM role, which is equivalent to **"aviatrix-role-app"**

     |image5|